bootstrap-vue/bootstrap-vue/docs/components/breadcrumb/README.md

 <!-- breadcrumb.vue -->
 ```

-Items are rendered using `:items` prop.
+Items are rendered using either the `items` prop, or your own custom logic.
-It can be an array of objects to provide link and active state.
+Items are an array of objects to provide link (`href` or `to`), text, and active state.
 Active state of last element is automatically set if it is undefined.
+Various link and router-link props are also supported in the `b-breadcrumb-item` prop `link-props/linkProps`.

 ```
 items = [